 When A Hurt Aishwarya Rai Bachchan Reacted To Being Hit By Media: People Feel Good Hitting Out At Me

 Aishwarya Rai Bachchan is well known for being politically correct and never saying anything 'controversial'.
-In the year 2005, Aishwarya Rai Bachchan had graced Oprah Winfrey's talk show and she was accused of being coy on questions of sexual mores.
+In 2005, Aishwarya Rai Bachchan had graced Oprah Winfrey's talk show and she was accused of being coy on questions of sexual mores.
 To which Aishwarya had told Rediff, "I speak for myself.
 I've never said I'd never kiss or whatever on screen.
 I've always maintained I'd cross that bridge when I come to it.
 Again, I'm accused of playing it safe.
 The truth is, I don't know what tomorrow holds.
 So I can't make a close-ended principle about it."

 Aishwarya On Being Bashed By The Media